 Cats Protection will always ensure, no matter which online site we use for advertising, we only do so if we can maintain the standards necessary to protect your information.

-In certain instances, we collect and use your personal information by relying on our ‘legitimate interest’ to send direct marketing to tell you about the charity, what we are achieving with your help and how you can help our work continue.
-The law permits us to send marketing mail (post) without prior consent unless you opt-out of this service which you can do at any time.
+In certain instances, we may collect and use your personal information by relying on our ‘legitimate interest’ to contact you via post.
+The law permits us to send marketing communications without prior consent so long as you have not previously opted out of such communications.

 We also carry out targeted fundraising activity to ensure that we are contacting you with the most appropriate communication, which is relevant and timely and will ultimately provide an improved experience for you.
 For example, by providing timely news about our work, letting you know the different ways you can support us and how you can help raise funds.